 The acronym OST - Original Sound Track

-Acronym for the expression “Original Sound Track” or in Portuguese “original music track”, it refers to the songs that are included in the anime, whether they are themes of opening, closing, background etc. Basically all the songs that are in the anime.
+Acronym for the expression “Original Sound Track” or in English “original music track”, refers to the songs that are included in the anime, whether as opening, closing, background themes, etc. Basically all the songs that are in the anime.

 This is another known method for the industry to generate income.
 Because OST is often also sold as a separate part of the anime.
 I believe that not only in anime, but also in almost all types of media of this genre, such as films, soap operas, series etc.